ChildCare Aware of Piedmont Virginia

 What is voluntary registration?

-Providers who don't wish to care for more than five children but do want to participate in the USDA Food Program (which reimburses childcare food expenses) may become voluntarily registered.
+Providers who don't wish to care for more than four children but do want to participate in the USDA Food Program (which reimburses childcare food expenses) may become voluntarily registered.
 The fee is $50 for two years and it requires the same tests as licensing but only one home visit per year and has fewer regulations than licensing.
 For more information on this program, contact Child Nutrition, Inc. in Warrenton (540-347-3767) or the Council of Community Services in Roanoke (800-354-3388).